AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 The second problem is with the last two interfaces.
 They fail to make it clear that they are interfaces and **they also pretend to be exception classes**.
 This might provide a minor irritation to anyone implementing the interface, but to the user it should not be a problem.
 You can still catch it the same, right?

 The exception system in PHP was **designed to be extended**.
-The issue here is that there is no guarantee that a class implenting the **InvalidArgumentException** interface defined by the proposal will also extend the root **InvalidArgumentException** class defined by PHP.
+The issue here is that there is no guarantee that a class implementing the **InvalidArgumentException** interface defined by the proposal will also extend the root **InvalidArgumentException** class defined by PHP.

 This leads to the ridiculous situation where the following situation is not only plausible, but completely in agreement with the specification: